wboayue/rust-ibapi/README.md

 ## Introduction

-A comprehensive Rust implementation of the Interactive Brokers [TWS API](https://ibkrcampus.com/campus/ibkr-api-page/twsapi-doc/) providing a robust and user-friendly interface for TWS and IB Gateway.
-Designed with simplicity in mind, it integrates smoothly into trading systems.
+This library provides a comprehensive Rust implementation of the Interactive Brokers [TWS API](https://ibkrcampus.com/campus/ibkr-api-page/twsapi-doc/), offering a robust and user-friendly interface for TWS and IB Gateway.
+Designed with simplicity in mind, `ibapi` integrates smoothly into trading systems.

-This fully featured API enables the retrieval of account information, access to real-time and historical market data, order management, market scanning, and access to news and Wall Street Horizons (WSH) event data.
+With this fully featured API, you can retrieve account information, access real-time and historical market data, manage orders, perform market scans, and access news and Wall Street Horizons (WSH) event data.
 Future updates will focus on bug fixes, maintaining parity with the official API, and enhancing usability.

-If you encounter a problem or require a missing feature, please check the [issues list](https://github.com/wboayue/rust-ibapi/issues) before reporting a new one.
+If you encounter any issues or require a missing feature, please review the [issues list](https://github.com/wboayue/rust-ibapi/issues) before submitting a new one.

+## Available APIs

+The [Client documentation](https://docs.rs/ibapi/latest/ibapi/struct.Client.html) provides comprehensive details on all currently available APIs, including trading, account management, and market data features, along with examples to help you get started.

 ## Install